 Well, maybe not… Don’t let those who will profit from your payments talk you into deals by making it look like you’ve got the power.

 To tell the truth

 They are no longer around, dissolved, I suspect, when the Dodd Frank bill passed Congress.
-Our work here is done.
+I can imagine them saying, Our work here is done.

 Dodd Frank created the Consumer Financial Protection Bureau, Elizabeth Warren’s idea to create a governmental counter-weight and watch dog on those who sell to consumers.